rockstor/rockstor-doc/install.rst

 any.
 They provide USB 3.0, making it convenient to use external USB drives with impressive speeds.

 1. Intel NUC.
-To find out more, read this `blog post
+To find out more, see `Garrett's blog post
    <http://rockstor.com/blog/tutorials/rockstor-on-the-intel-nuc/>`_.

 2. ASUS VivoPC.
-To find out more, read this `blog post
+To find out more, see `Amir's blog post
    <http://rockstor.com/blog/personal-cloud/rockstor-on-asus-vivopc/>`_.